ServiceNow/Fast-LLM/docs/quick-start.md

       distributed:
         training_dtype: bf16  # (11)!
     run:
       experiment_dir: fast-llm-tutorial/experiment
     ```

     1. For the small run, we'll stop after 1000 iterations.
     2. A Llama model will be saved in Hugging Face format to experiment directory at the end of the small run.
     3. Entirely optional, but it's a good idea to track your training progress with Weights & Biases.
-Replace `???` with your own W&B entity name.
+Replace `null` with your own W&B entity name.
 If you don't want to use W&B, just ignore this section.
     3. Adjust the number of sequences per GPU based on GPU memory.
 For SmolLM2-135M at 1024 sequenced length and a 80GB GPU, a `micro_batch_size` of 60 should work well.
     4. Must be divisible by the number of GPUs and the `micro_batch_size`.
 At 1024 tokens per sequence, 480 corresponds to about 500,000 tokens per batch.
     5. Location of the dataset metadata file generated in Step 4.